eth-protocol-fellows/cohort-five/projects/eods-specification.md

 #### Deposit contract
 The deposit contract will gain the following arguments: `is_delegator`, and `delegation_contract`.
 The `DepositData` container will be extended accordingly.

-A sketch of the proposed specification changes to the **consensus layer** is included below:
+A sketch of the proposed **consensus layer** changes is included below:

 The eODS specification is to be built upon existing specifications of Ethereum components, i.e. [Electra consensus-specs.](../../electra/beacon_chain.md)